youliangtan/agentlace/README.md

 # Indicate --learner or --actor mode, no tag means async multithreaded mode
 # provide --ip for remote connection, default is localhost
 # use --render to render the gym env
+# use --use_traj_buffer to use trajectory buffer instead of replay buffer
 python3 examples/async_learner_actor.py
 ```